 In France simply – soupe à l'oignon

+The secret here is to caramalise the onions, without burning them.
 Place frying pan on a high heat and add the oil and butter together.
-When this is very hot, add the onions, garlic and sugar, and keep turning them from time to time until the edges of the onions have turned dark – this will take about 6 minutes.
+When this is very hot, add the sliced onions and keep turning them from time to time until the edges of the onions have turned dark – this will take about 6 minutes.
 Then reduce the heat to its lowest setting and leave the onions to carry on cooking very slowly for about 30 minutes, by which time the base of the pan will be covered with a rich, nut brown, caramelised film.
-Make the stock in a saucepan, add the onions and season.
+Be very careful that they don't catch and burn.

 As soon as it all comes up to simmering point, turn down the heat to its lowest setting, then go away and leave it to cook very gently, without a lid, for about 1 hour.

-Slices of french bread (as necessary) These can be toasted or fried.
-I prefer fried as they don't go soggy.
+Slices of french bread (as necessary).
+These can be toasted or fried.
+I prefer fried as they don't go soggy so quickly.

 Once fried (or toasted), cover with grated Gruyère or Cheddar cheese and melt the cheese under the grill.
 Cut into bite sized pieces and float onto the soup.